raduGaspar/nwjs-show-tracker/README.md

-# BrewLeg
+# Show Tracker based on [BrewLeg](https://github.com/raduGaspar/brewleg)
-A simple boilerplate for `babel-redux-eslint-webpack-less-enzyme-gulp`
+A simple interface for tracking tv shows built with NW and React

 ## Download and install Node v6.7.0 (or newer)
 https://nodejs.org/download/release/v6.7.0/